+How much is my house worth?
 In February 2017, the current average value of a property in North London was estimated at £649,617.
 This has decreased by nearly half a percent from November 2016.
 The current average property value in Central London is £1,459,408, which is more than double!

 Here are some property values and average rentals in the 7 areas listed above:

 The average overall property price here is £648,581 and the average rent is £309 per week.
 A one-bedroom flat sold recently for £429.950, while a three-bedroom semi went for £650,000.
 Currently being advertised is a 1-bedroom apartment for £400,000 and a 2-bedroom bungalow under auction at offers starting at £390,000.
 A 12th floor two-bedroom flat is for rent at £1,250 per calendar month, while a two-bedroom maisonette is priced at £1,480 per calendar month.

 The average property price for a terraced house is £741,745, while flats were selling at an average of £393,120.
 The average rent stands at £267 per week.
 A three-bedroom end of terrace is selling at £650,000, while a three-bedroom semi-detached house is going for £950,000.
 An upmarket ground floor two-bedroom apartment is asking £1,600 per calendar month, while a first floor flat with 2 bedrooms is advertised at £1,395 per month.